-The pre-trained U-Net model for 1024x1024 images was evaluated against the proposed Hybrid Model in the second experiment.
-The U-Net model produced the same results as in the previous experiment, with an IoU of 34.2\% and a Dice coefficient of 51.3\%, as the data seed and train/validation/test split were kept consistent.
+The pre-trained UNet model for 1024x1024 images was evaluated against the proposed Hybrid Model in this experiment.
+The UNet model produced the same results as in the previous comparison, with an IoU of 34.2\% and a Dice coefficient of 51.3\%, as the data seed and train/validation/test split were kept consistent.
 In contrast, the Hybrid Model achieved significantly better performance, with an IoU of 80.1\% and a Dice coefficient of 89.7\%.